 Your Available Balance

-As you check your bank balance, pay attention to the type of balance that you get.
+As you check your bank balance, pay attention to the type of balance that you see.
 When you go online or use the bank’s app, most banks show an available balance (which tells you how much you can afford to spend or withdraw today) as well as a total account balance.

 The available balance is usually less than you think you have (what you think of as your "account balance") because of pending transactions: debit card authorizations, upcoming bill payments and deposits that have not yet cleared.
 Those funds may become available in a few days, but until then, the funds are frozen.

 You Know More Than Your Bank